babyboomer53/Lesson-4/README.md

 ![](algorithm-diagram.png)

-I didn't really rely on this when formulating my solution, but i got the gist.
+After studying the diagram a bit, I moved on to the pseudocode.

 Here is the pseudocode that was provided:
 ```text